 Pull the Hat right side out through the unsewn gap.
 Press the edge flat.

-Sew the gap at the nape of the neck closed using a slip stitch.
+Sew the gap at the nape of the neck closed using a ladder stitch.
 For detailed instructions and photographs, please check out the Winter Baby Bonnet project here and scroll down to the “Finish” section.

 Fold one Side Seam at the nape of the neck towards the Visor ¼ inch so it makes a small pucker.
 Hand sew the fold using a slip stitch and work from the neck edge up ¼ inch.

 You’re all done!